 When an Active Train is created, an Allocation Request is placed for a starting Section.
 If the Section is free, the Section will be allocated to the Active Train.
 Allocation means that the Section is assigned to the Active Train, and the Active Train is authorized by the dispatcher to proceed to the end of that Section.

 An Active Train may be run by an engineer using a throttle, or automatically by the computer.
 Dispatching for the Active Train consists of allocating Sections, one by one, to the Active Train, and holding the Active Train in a Section when its needs conflict with the needs of other Active Trains.
-The actual allocation may be done by the dispatcher by manually clicking buttons in the Dispatcher Window, or the dispatcher may request Auto Allocate by checking Auto Allocate above the Allocated Section Table or by selecting it in the Options menu of the Dispatcher window, and allow the computer do some of the routine work.
+The actual allocation may be done by the dispatcher by manually clicking buttons in the Dispatcher Window, or the dispatcher may request Auto Allocate by checking Auto Allocate above the Allocated Sections table or by selecting it in the Options menu of the Dispatcher window, and allow the computer do some of the routine work.
 If a requested Section is currently in use, an Allocation Request is placed in the Requested Allocations table in the Dispatcher window.
-Note: The current version of Dispatcher has limited support for automated allocation of Sections.

 For Auto Active Trains (Active Trains run automatically), Transits provide for Actions to be initiated when a train is in a Section of the Transit.
 Actions are set up when Transits are created or edited in the Transit Table.

 It displays a table of Active Trains and their status, and a table of pending Requested Allocations, and a table of Allocated Sections.
 It provides buttons that allow the dispatcher to easily allocate Sections, create new Active Trains, terminate Active trains, and display a table of all Allocated Sections.
-Allocated Sections are released using buttons in the Allocated Section Table.
+Allocated Sections are released using buttons in the Allocated Sections table.
 Dispatcher window buttons are discussed below.
-The Active Trains table and the Allocation Request table are discussed in the following sections.
+The Active Trains table and the Requested Allocations table are discussed in the following paragraphs.

-A typical Active Trains window early in a train running session is shown below.
+A typical Active Trains window early in a train running session might look like this: